 Bias Reporting & Prevention

-At UIC, we believe our diversity is our strength and we are committed to building a campus where all students, faculty and staff can thrive.
+At the University of Illinois Chicago, we believe our diversity is our strength and we are committed to building a campus where all students, faculty and staff can thrive.
 An important part of that commitment is addressing incidents of bias when they arise.
+Numerous studies have documented the harm that bias, when left unchecked, can have on individuals of a range of intersectional identities on a college campus (e.g., Boysen, 2012; Nadal, Wong, Griffin, Davidoff & Sriken, 2014; Pittman, 2012; Woodford, Joslin, Pitcher & Renn, 2017).
 As acknowledged in UIC’s Diversity Strategic Plan, we cannot take meaningful action towards building an inclusive climate without also addressing the biases and prejudices that may be present in our community.
 This includes providing a space for students, faculty and staff to report incidents of bias and have their concerns heard, and opportunities for education both for those who may have engaged in biased behavior and for the campus community at large.
-The Bias Reporting and Response processes are an integral part of this effort.
+The Bias Support processes are an integral part of this effort.

-The goals of the Bias Reporting Response process are as follows:
+The goals of the Bias Supporting Response process are as follows:

 - Provide an easily accessible and usable system for the campus community to report bias incidents.